vivekmunde/ember-m-image/README.md

 The component uses the same image tag to display all the following three states of the image:

- 1. ***Loading***: This state exists from the start of the image download till the image download complete.
+ 1. ***Loading*** state exists from the start of the image download till the image download complete.
 During this state the pre-loader image, image url supplied in the parameter `preloaderImageSrc`, is displayed in the image tag and the css class `loading` is applied to the image.
 An action `onLoadStart` is thrown at the beginning of this state.
- 2. ***Complete***: This state appears after the successful completion of the image download and the image is displayed, using the image url in case of DOM approach and as a 64 bit encoded string in case of AJAX approach, in the `src` tag of the image.
+ 2. ***Complete*** state appears after the successful completion of the image download and the image is displayed, using the image url in case of DOM approach and as a 64 bit encoded string in case of AJAX approach, in the `src` tag of the image.
 This state applies the css class `complete` to the image.
 An action `onLoadComplete` is thrown after download complete.
- 3. ***Error***: This state appears after the image download request fails.
+ 3. ***Error*** state appears after the image download request fails.
 This state displays the error image, image url supplied in the parameter `errorImageSrc`,  and the css class `error` is applied to the image.
 An action `onLoadError` is thrown at the end of this state.

 The components makes the image download request at following two occasions: